Surgical Care at Banner Health

-At Community Hospital, we want you to know that whether your surgery is to repair a hernia, hysterectomy or fix a knee or shoulder, you can be assured that our medical professionals have the experience, skill and technology to achieve the best possible outcomes.
+At Banner Health, we perform more surgeries than any other organization in the communities we serve.
+Whether the surgery is to repair a hernia, replace a knee or hip, or fix an ailing heart, patients can be assured that we have the experience, skill and technology to achieve the best possible outcomes.

-Our Surgical Care staff focuses on a proactive approach to quality patient care that includes communication and education.
-From the time the patient begins preparing for surgery through the time the patient is recovering, our team involves family members in discussions about care and treatment, to help ease any anxiety a patient may have.
+Our Surgical Care staff believes communication and education are key to quality patient care.
+From the time the patient begins preparing for surgery through recovery, our team involves family members in discussions about care and treatment to help ease any anxieties.

 Many surgical patients need the highly specialized care of an intensive care unit (ICU) following their procedures.
 ICU patients at many Banner hospitals benefit from an extra layer of care provided by iCare.